Rely on XEMBIFY for SCIG from the start, or for a seamless switch from IVIG or another SCIG1

 Patients receiving XEMBIFY can start and stay at the same infusion rate1

-Infusion rate: up to 25 mL/hr/site from the start of treatment
+Infusion rate: up to 35 mL/hr/site*

-Number of sites: up to 6
+Number of sites: up to 6 infusion sites with maximum volume of 25 mL/site

-Site distance: more than 2 inches apart
+Site distance: at least 2 inches apart

 No titration required